taman0753/Full-Stack-Web-Development/README.md

 (Here we are going to do two test ,one before deployment with mocha and second after deployment with curl command)

 ![Screenshot (311)](https://user-images.githubusercontent.com/46739055/93012822-d8ea9680-f5c0-11ea-8010-81edf72f5fc3.png)

+4)	Test it with a commit.

+Completed Jobs: